 Selling Your Property To A Local Home Buyer

-A local home buyer in Southern California will generally be using a real estate agent.
+A local home buyer in Greater Los Angeles will generally be using a real estate agent.
 This means the local home buyer will be most likely to find your property through the multiple listing service, or MLS of the area.
 The buyer’s agent would then present the offer contract to the selling agent, or seller directly if they are not using an agent.
 If the seller accepts the offer, the buyer will usually hire an inspector to make sure there are not any hidden surprises.
 If you’re lucky, the buyer will purchase in all-cash; however, the typical home buyer will need financing which can take 30-90 days, depending on the lender.
 This point in the process is where some buyers are forced to withdraw their offer because of financing issues.
 If they make it past this point and the inspection comes back agreeable, then the closing occurs according to the contract.

 Local home buyers that do not use real estate agents are usually investors.
 Working with these buyers will have aspects of iBuyers and buyers with real estate agents as well.
 They tend to make all-cash offers with quick acceptance time frames but have inspection tendencies like local home buyers that work with real estate agents.
 They will most likely hire an inspector and request a price reduction for repairs needed.
 Some investors may need some time to inspect the property or to secure financing.
 The cash local home buyers will tend to close quickly since they are not waiting for financing.